 Workflows offers customers access to all the tools commonly employed by our applied scientists in a single, configurable interface, onto which last-mile integrations can be added.
-It enables data scientists and analysts to leverage petascale geospatial data without having deep prior knowledge of geospatial concepts and techniques.
+It enables data scientists and analysts to leverage petascale geospatial data without deep prior knowledge of geospatial concepts and techniques.
 With Workflows, model development time is reduced and users benefit from a fast iteration loop between having an idea, testing it, and visualizing the results.

 Descartes Labs enables rapid experimentation—so your team can hypothesize, test and discover powerful signals across your business.
 By accelerating the deployment of new models and applications, we make it easy to operationalize new signals and deliver them to your business team through the appropriate interface.
-So you achieve real business impact as quickly as possible.
+That means you achieve real business impact as quickly as possible.

 CxOs, scientists, farmers, first responders, and policymakers utilize our platform to build applications and assess real-world impact and decision-making across multiple lines of business.
-Our collection of sample models is a powerful resource, accelerating the development of tailored applications that leverage your internal data or target your exact use case.
+Our collection of sample models is a powerful resource, expediting the development of tailored applications that leverage your internal data or target your exact use case.